MichiganLove187/ml187-vehicletrackerqbox/README.md

 https://github.com/nitrou5?tab=overview&from=2024-12-01&to=2024-12-31
 a Vehicle Tracking script to keep track of all your cars!!!
-NOW ALLOWS ONE TABLET TO TRACK ALL PLAYERS CARS
+NOW ALLOWS ONE TABLET TO TRACK ALL PLAYERS CARS UPDATED SQL AND CONFIG IS FAR MORE AHEAD THEN ORIGINAL

 ## Dependencies
 - [ox_lib](https://github.com/overextended/ox_lib)